Maybe you're working from home after experiencing the effects of Lockdowns?

-Vitamin D has raised its profile considerably during the Covid-19 pandemics and although it is not a cure, it's essential for helping your body to defend itself.
+Vitamin D has raised its profile considerably during the Covid-19 pandemics and although it is not a cure, it's essential for helping your body boost its defence systems.

-If possible, make sure you get time to spend outdoors in the sunshine for the very best source of Vitamin D you can get.
+All our bodies need to do to make sufficient Vitamin D, it to make sure you get time to spend outdoors in the sunlight for the very best source of Vitamin D you can get.
 It will help boost your immune system and what’s more, its FREE!
 No prescription required.

 In Dec 2020, over 100 medical doctors, scientists and leading authorities appealed for an immediate widespread increase in Vitamin D intakes to help combat COVID-19.
 They refer to scientific evidence* indicating how vitamin D reduces COVID-19 infections & deaths.